HewlettPackard/X-TIME/training/README.md

   looks for proxy server using the following ordered list of environment variables: `https_proxy`, `HTTPS_PROXY`, `http_proxy`, `HTTP_PROXY`.
 The fist non-empty value will be used.

+# GPU support
+Gradient boosting tree estimators (CatBoost, LightGBM and XGBoost) will use GPUs when `CUDA_VISIBLE_DEVICES` variable is set.
+- `train` When running a training experiment, export `CUDA_VISIBLE_DEVICES` environment variable amd point to a single GPU to use.
+- `search_hp` When running hyperparameter optimization experiments, `CUDA_VISIBLE_DEVICES` can point to multiple devices to be used by the Ray Tune trial scheduler.
+In addition, to use GPUs users must provide `--gpu` option.
+The value is a floating point number between 0 and 1 that defines how much GPU a single trial can potentially use.
+For instance, with `--gpu 0.1` Ray Tune can schedule 10 parallel trials on a single GPU.
+When no value provided (`--gpu`), it is automatically set to 1 (this is backward compatible with previous implementation when `--gpu` was a flag).

 # Using `xtime.training` as a project dependency
 This project can be specified as a dependency for a project using `poetry`:
 ```toml